 Exploring the basics of Fair Housing Law in North Carolina is vital if you own and operate a rental property.
-Understanding the rights of your tenants or yourself as the landlord, making sense of laws that protect against discrimination, and navigating the ins and outs of this legal topic is essential for those operating a rental business in the state.
+Understanding the rights of your tenants or yourself as the landlord, making sense of Fair Housing Laws that protect against discrimination, and navigating the ins and outs of this legal topic is essential for those operating a rental business in the state.

 What Fair Housing Means

 The Fair Housing Act is a federal law that prohibits housing discrimination on the basis of race, color, religion, national origin, sex, disability, and familial status.
-In North Carolina, this act also includes sexual orientation and gender identity as protected classes.
+In North Carolina, this act also includes sexual orientation and gender identity.

 What Does the North Carolina Fair Housing Act Cover?